Prostitution

 Decriminalization

-Asserting the right to work as a prostitutes, many claim their right
+from individual decision.'
+Asserting the right to work as a prostitutes,

 Regulation

-of prostitution, but prostitutes' rights activists also refer to regulation
+of prostitution, but sex worker rights advocates also refer to regulation

 in terms of both civil regulation and self-regulation.
 They call for

-prostitute regulation of prostitute businesses, and civil codes regulating
+sex worker regulation of businesses, and civil codes regulating sex

-prostitute businesses with regard to the conditions and rights of
+work establishments with regard to the conditions and rights of workers.

-workers.
-Those who call for autonomy support solo and collective work
+Those who call for autonomy support solo and collective work arrangements,

-arrangements, and prostitutes' control of their own lives and businesses.
+and sex worker/prostitutes' control of their own lives and businesses.

 The discussion of regulation is primitive and it is difficult to invoke